Colombia Conservative Party divided over run-off support

 Santos, an ex-defense minister, started peace talks with the Revolutionary Armed Forces of Colombia, or FARC, in an effort to end a 50-year-old war.

 The election has become a referendum on the talks.
-Zuluaga has said he would institute tough new negotiating conditions and terminate the talks if the FARC failed to meet new requirements, which the rebel group has already said it would reject, essentially guaranteeing an end to talks.
+Zuluaga has said he would institute tough new negotiating conditions and terminate the talks if the FARC failed to meet new requirements, which the rebel group have already said they would reject, essentially guaranteeing an end to talks.
+[ID:nL1N0OC0AO]

 Though Ramirez said the party’s base was behind her, lawmakers have historically had huge influence over voting tendencies in their districts.